percona/training-aws/README.md

 Once the keys and teams are distributed, students can connect to instances.

-The SSH username is usually `centos` but depending on the AMI it can be different (e.g. `ec2-user`).
+The SSH username is usually `ec2-user` but depending on the AMI it can be different (e.g. `centos`).
 There is **NO password**.
 Windows/Putty users can use the PPK file.

 ### 6. Removing Instances